evanwill/_drafts/_notes/cmdr.md

 You just need the `.exe` file, which is named `nano-git-0d9a7347243.exe` (as of this writing).
 Download it, rename the file to `nano.exe`, and copy to the Cmder `bin` directory.

+Now, Nano editor can be started from the Bash shell using a command such as `nano test.txt`.

 ## Add Wget

 Download the Windows binary from one of the options listed at [Wget FAQ](http://wget.addictivecode.org/FrequentlyAskedQuestions.html#download) (for example, from [eternallybored wget64.exe](https://eternallybored.org/misc/wget/current/wget64.exe).
 Rename the file to `wget.exe`, and copy to the Cmder `bin`.

+*Note: I have noticed some bugs when using Wget on Cmder to create WARC files.
+For more complex use of Wget, consider [Cygwin](https://evanwill.github.io/_drafts/notes/cygwin.html) instead.*

 ## Add Ubuntu Bash shell